-22. Get up offa that thing and dance ‘till you feel better at Soul-A-Go-Go, PBS Radio’s monthly soul and funk night at Bella Union in Carlton - $10-$15.
+22. Get up offa that thing and dance ‘till you feel better at Soul-A-Go-Go, PBS Radio’s monthly soul and funk night at the Night Cat - $10-$15.

-25. Invite your brightest mates to Mind Out Trivia at the B.East every Tuesday, where each week’s theme is chosen by the previous weeks’ losing team - free.
+25. Invite your brightest mates to Funky Bunch Trivia at the B.East every Tuesday, where each week’s theme is chosen by the previous weeks’ losing team - free.

 Guess what?
 Not everything in Melbourne costs a bunch of money.
 There are heaps of things to do in this fine city that you can do for free.
 Yep, free.
 Zilch.
 Nada.
 Zero dollars.
 We’ve found the best comedy show, free art galleries and activities, so you can have a super fun time in Melbourne without spending a cent.